 Follow Traffic Rules

 When riding your motorcycle, you must follow all traffic laws and rules to avoid accidents.
 Like any other driver on the road, you should obey speed limits and check all traffic signs.
 It is also vital to ride defensively and avoid a situation where you assume that other road users can see you.
 The other thing that you should always remember is to ride with your headlights on.
 This will increase your visibility to avoid crashes with other motorists.
 Before turning, you need to check all sides and only do so when it is safe.
 More importantly, you should keep a safe distance to help you react appropriately in case of an emergency.
 Tailgating is not safe since it can lead to crashes.
+You can also check out ram mount motor for more great options.

 Carry a First-aid Kit